A Bhutan wedding to remember for a couple from New York. L. Craig Smith

 Dasho, the family patriarch, presented the newly weds with a stone from the farmhouse.
 L. Craig Smith

 A former language teacher and education researcher, Antonia Neubauer harnessed her company’s resources and founded in 1991 Rural Education and Development (READ), www.readglobal.org, in Nepal.
-Today, more than 57 self-sustaining, community-owned, READ Centers are transforming communities in Bhutan, India and Nepal.
+Today, READ has established over 107 READ Centers serving 2.5 million rural villagers in 418 villages in India, Nepal and Bhutan while transforming communities there.
 Toni’s approach to empowering rural communities has been widely embraced, and through her travel company she leads READ trips to all three countries each year.
 There, visitors may witness first-hand the impact READ Centers are making in some of the most rural and isolated communities in Asia.